Ask Slashdot: What's the Best Business Model for An Open Source Developer? - Slashdot

 There's no "morally questionable" surrounding needing to get paid to giv

+A: Only one, but first I need five weeks to undo everything the last idiot did.

+That's my business model.
+Cleaning up after idiots who were using FOSS tools they didn't understand, and whose sins have found them out.

-Personal experience as someone willing to pay (Score:2)
+Personal experience as someone willing to pay (Score:5, Interesting)

 The company I worked for was starting to look for a replacement for Lynx, and I was in the position to choose OpenFire [igniterealtime.org].
 I wanted to find a host, someone that would offer configuration services and a host for it.
 I reached out to the various listed supporting companies at the time and got nowhere.
 I would have been happy to pay someone for a dozen hours worth of configuration support.
 Instead I ended up setting it up and working through all the issues myself, but that was my least preferred option.
-There wou
+There would have potential for ongoing reconfiguration assistance.
+Eventually we switched back to Office 365's (renamed) Lynx system.
+That's thousands of dollars I would have been happy to redirect to an open source support company if I'd been able to find one.

+If there's a lesson to be learned there, it's that there is money to be had if you can find the demand.

+What software you develop will determine what service you can offer for it.
+What I want to see more of is:

 Re: (Score:2)